apenlor/apenlor.github.io/_posts/2023-07-23-pactflow-on-premise-sso-configuration.md

 The simplest approach to troubleshooting any issues arising after configuration involves using your **browser's developer tools to examine the traffic between PactFlow and the IdP**.
 The two primary elements to verify are the SSOLogin request (initiated by PactFlow to IdP) and the callback (from IdP back to PactFlow).

 ## PactFlow SSO Login request
-To be honest, I have never faced any problem with this request, but it’s mandatory to mention that this is the one related to the request from PactFlow to the IdP.
+To be honest, I have never faced any problem with this request, but it's mandatory to mention that this is the one related to the request from PactFlow to the IdP.
 If you encounter communication issues with the IdP platform, or if they are lacking any information from you, this should be your first point of investigation.
 ![image-center](/assets/images/diagram-sso-webtools.png){: .align-center}

 ## Idp callback to PactFlow